admx-vera-working-group/beehive_simulation_data_release/README.md

 # beehive_simulation_data_release

 ## Description
-This repository contains all originally produced COMSOL simulation data contained in \<INSERT DOI WHEN AVAILABLE\>.
+This repository contains all originally produced COMSOL simulation data contained in A Beehive Haloscope for High-mass Axion Dark Matter by Matthew O. Withers and Chao-Lin Kuo.
 The data is organized by figure; the caption of the figure and the paper text provide more information.

 ## Reading File Names
 File names include a relevant cavity parameters, followed by their associated values.
 All values are counts or in mm, as appropriate.
 The letter d is used for cell separation rather than $\ell$.
 For figures where multiple .dxf files were generated and simulated per geometric configuration the tag \_rev# is used to differentiate results obtained by simulating associted .dxf files.